 Mouth ulcers — also known as canker sores — are normally small, painful lesions that develop in your mouth or at the base of your gums.
 They can make eating, drinking, and talking uncomfortable.
-Women (more than men), adolescents, and people with a family history of mouth ulcers are at higher risk for developing mouth ulcers.
+Women, adolescents, and people with a family history of mouth ulcers are at higher risk for developing mouth ulcers.

 There is no definite cause behind mouth ulcers.
 However, certain factors and triggers have been identified.
 These include:

 - minor mouth injury from dental work, hard brushing, sports injury, or accidental bite

 - toothpastes and mouth rinses that contain sodium lauryl sulfate

 - food sensitivities to acidic foods like strawberries, citrus, and pineapples, and other trigger foods like chocolate and coffee

 - lack of essential vitamins, especially B-12, zinc, folate, and iron

 - allergic response to mouth bacteria